Coquerel's sifaka: Social structure

-Coquerel’s sifakas spend the majority of their time in areas of just 2–3 ha.
+Coquerel's sifakas spend the majority of their time in areas of just 2–3 ha.
 However, they can live in areas with 4–8 ha.
 Though their home range may overlap with other groups of sifakas, they avoid each other to avoid aggression.
 When friendly Coquerel's sifakas meet, they greet by rubbing their noses together.

 Matriarchy is rare in the animal kingdom as a whole, but common among lemurs.
 A matriarchal system is particularly pronounced in Coquerel's sifaka.
 All adult and even most subadult females are dominant over males.

 Females have preferential access to food and other resources.
 When a female is browsing an area or tree, a male waits for her to finish before he moves there to feed.
 If he gets in the way of the female, she may lunge, smack, or bite him.
 The male then exhibits submissive behavior by rolling his tail between his legs, chattering softly, and baring his teeth in a grimace before quickly leaping out of her way.

 When mating, Coquerel's sifaka commonly practices polyandry.
 A female may choose to mate with only one male, but most often she mates with several, from other visiting groups, as well as from her own.
 Males compete for access to sexually receptive females.
 However, the winner of a fight will not necessarily be the one she selects for breeding.
 The criteria by which she chooses a mate are evidently more complex.

 In some other animals, polyandrous mating is thought to raise the chances of successful fertilization, but this does not appear to be the case in Coquerel's sifaka.
 Instead, polyandry is thought to be advantageous because when paternity is confused, the likelihood of male infanticide decreases.

 Reproduction

-Female Coquerel's sifakas choose their mate(s) whether from intragroup males or males from outside groups.
+Female Coquerel's sifakas choose their mate(s).
 They have synchronized estrus in January and February.
 Infants are born in June and July after a gestation period around 162 days.
 Normally, one infant is born during Madagascar's dry season (June–July).
 Newborn lemurs have an average weight of 100 g, though it can vary between 85 and 115 g.
 An infant clings to its mother's chest until about a month or so after birth, then transfers to her back.

 Infants are weaned and become fully independent around six months of age.
 Adult size is reached at one to five years.

 Males and females become sexually mature around two- to three-and-a-half years old, though some do not have their first offspring until they are six.
 Hybrids have been known to occur with some species.
 One is P. verreauxi.